The Landau-Bloch type theorems for certain class of holomorphic and pluriharmonic mappings in $\mathbb{c}^n$: Introduction

 For a mapping $f=\left(f_1, f_2, \cdots, f_n\right)$ of a domain in $\mathbb{C}^n$ into $\mathbb{C}^n$, we denote by $\partial f / \partial z_k$ the column vector formed by $\partial f_1 / \partial z_k, \partial f_2 / \partial z_k, \cdots, \partial f_n / \partial z_k$, and we denote by

 the matrix formed by these column vectors.
 For an $n\times n$ matrix $A$, we have the matrix norm

 and the operator norm

 In the case of several complex variables, the classical theorem of Bloch for holomophic mappings in the disc fails to extend to general holomorphic mappings in the ball of $\mathbb{C}^n$.
 In 1967, Wu \cite{Wu-1967} pointed out that the Bloch theorem fails unless we have some restrictive assumption on holomorphic mappings.
 For example, for positive integer $n$, setting $ f_n(z_1, z_2) = (nz_1,z_2/n)$, we see that $f_n$ is an holomorphic function on the unit ball of $\mathbb{C}^2$ for each $n$ and $|detJ_{f_n}(0)|= 1$.
 But the image of $f$ contains the schlicht ball of radius at most $1/n$.
 So, the infimum of the radii of the schlicht balls anywhere when all members of $\{f_n\}$ are taken into account is zero.
 In order that there is a positive Bloch constant, it is necessary to restrict the class of holomorphic mappings in higher dimension.
 Earlier investigations for some subclass of holomorphic mappings were done by Bochner \cite{Bochner-1946}, Hahn \cite{Hahn-1973}, Harris \cite{Harris-1977}, Sakaguchi \cite{Sakaguchi-1956}, Takahashi \cite{Takahashi-1951}, and Wu \cite{Wu-1967}.
+If we drop the holomorphicity, there is no Bloch theorem for quasiregular mappings of the ball, but Eremenko \cite{Eremenko-2000} has proved that a Bloch theorem for entire quasiregular mappings.
 In 1946, Bochner \cite{Bochner-1946} defined a subclass of the class of holomorphic functions from $B^n\left(\subseteq \mathbb{C}^n\right)$ to $\mathbb{C}^n$.
 For a constant $K \geq 1$, a holomorphic mapping $f$ from $B^n$ to $\mathbb{C}^n$ is said to be Bochner $K$-mapping in $B^n$ if $f$ satisfies the following differential inequality

 at each $z \in B^n$.
-Bochner \cite{Bochner-1946} has proved that, for each $K \geq 1$ and $n \geq 2$, there is a constant $\beta>0$ such that, for each normalized Bochner $K$-mapping $f$ in the ball, $\beta_f \geq \beta$.
-However, Bochner has not given estimate for this Bloch constant.
+Bochner \cite{Bochner-1946} has proved that, for each $K \geq 1$ and $n \geq 2$, there is a constant $\beta>0$ such that, for each normalized Bochner $K$-mapping $f$ in the unit ball, $\beta_f \geq \beta$ holds.
+However, Bochner has not given an estimate for this Bloch constant.
 In 1951, Takahashi \cite{Takahashi-1951} defined a new class of normalized holomorphic mappings $f$ satisfying the weaker condition

-Which are called Takahashi $K$-mappings.
+The holomorphic functions which satisfies (\ref{Rohi-Vasu-P2-equation-000}) are called Takahashi $K$-mappings.
 For such normalized Takahashi $K$-mappings, Takahashi \cite{Takahashi-1951} has proved that

 Later in 1956, Sakaguchi \cite{Sakaguchi-1956} improved Takahashi's estimate to